 Every game for the Xbox One platform has been designed in high definition - mostly 1080p or a little below that.
 To display these games on a 4K screen, they’ll be upscaled to that resolution - and that process involves adding extra pixels where they’re not provided by game makers.
 Essentially, the device doing the upscaling - in this case the Xbox One S - is guessing what it thinks the missing pixels are supposed to be displaying.

-If you plug your PS4 into a 4K TV the same upscaling will take place as well, but it will be the telly doing it rather than the console, and the result is less impressive.
+If you an original Xbox One into a 4K TV the same upscaling will take place as well, but it will be the telly doing it rather than the console, and the results are less impressive.
 Playing The Witcher 3 can give you all kinds of image processing problems unless you tweak your telly’s settings to adjust for them.
 Then it’s pretty good, especially when your screen isn’t dealing with a lot of motion.

 Xbox One S HDR: its ace in the hole

 Not heard of HDR?
-Don’t worry - if you’ve bought a new 4K telly in the last six months there’s a good chance it’s got this spec built in, which means you’ll be able to enjoy Gears of War 4 and Forza Horizon 3 in jaw-dropping quality when they release later this year.
-And action-RPG Scalebound when it drops in 2017.
+Don’t worry - if you’ve bought a new 4K telly in the last six months there’s a good chance it’s got this spec built in, which means you’ll be can enjoy Gears of War 4 and Forza Horizon 3 in jaw-dropping quality right now.

 To continue with our egregious use of food metaphors, the difference between 4K without HDR and 4K with HDR is like eating a burger without cheese and bacon.
 It’s still great, but not cheese and bacon great.

-What HDR does offer is greater contrast between dark and light shades of colour for a more dazzling, dynamic picture.
+What HDR does is offer greater contrast between dark and light shades of colour for a more dazzling, dynamic picture.
 Imagine you’re watching a flash of white heat as plasma sears out of a Scattershot rifle in the next Halo game.
 With HDR and 4K enabled any muddiness that might occur when colours meet is near-on eradicated and you’re left with an image that pops out of the screen and sears your retinas (not literally).
-It’s awesome when you see the effect on movies and it should look pretty special when gaming too.
+It’s awesome when you see the effect on movies and it should looks fanned special when gaming too.